-The TLC suspends drivers licenses if they are arrested for any felony or even for many misdemeanors-- no questions asked.
+For years, The TLC had suspended drivers' licenses when they are arrested for any felony and even for many misdemeanors-- no questions asked, regardless of the drivers' record or the facts underlying the arrest.
 This policy is dubious, highly unusual policy and probably illegal.
-Worse, for many years, the so called summary suspension hearings that driver were allowed after a suspension were a complete sham.
-Not a single driver was reinstated through that process.
+The TLC does allow suspended drivers to request a hearing at when thet can seek reinstatement.
+But for many years, these so-called summary suspension hearings were shams.
+Not a single driver was reinstated through the hearing process.

-The reason that hearings are now somewhat fair is landmark decision in Nnebe v.
-Daus, a case brought by Dan Ackman, which resulted in a ruling declaring that many aspects of the TLC policy were unconstitutional.
+The reason that hearings are now somewhat fair is landmark decision in Nnebe, which resulted in a ruling declaring that many aspects of the TLC policy were unconstitutional.
 Thanks to that decision, a driver whose license is suspended based on an arrest can receive a meaningful hearing and a fair chance of reinstatement.
 If you want to read the decision, click here.

 SUSPENSION ON ARREST FAQ: